-Output: OBJ
+Output: SUB

-DEMO more from Assignment 2 on this prompt.
+DEMO more from Assignment 2 on this prompt; show different prompt styles (remove SUB/OBJ), try o1

 Example 2: .
 Recall previous descriptions of my research, in which we think about reflective listening, and the therapeutic act of making a reflection.